mitre-ace-direct/ace-direct/iam/README.md

     Where...

     * `oam_path`: OpenAM path
-    * `ssoadm_file`: location of the ssoadm executable; created during administration tools setup; update if you changed the base name for this installation
+    * `ssoadm_file`: location of the ssoadm executable, created during administration tools setup; the base name is part of the path
     * `ssoconfig_file`: location of the sso OpenAM configurator tool
-    * `war_file`: location of the original OpenAM ace deployment file; update if you changed the base name for this installation
+    * `war_file`: location of the OpenAM deployment file; note the base name in the WAR file name
     * `adminid`: default admin id used for admin tools
-    * `admin_pwd_file`: path to the file containing the admin password in cleartext; created later; update if you changed the base name for this installation
+    * `admin_pwd_file`: path to the file containing the admin password in cleartext, created later; note the base name in the path
     * `users`: JSON array of agents to create; you may add/remove agents or modify usernames and passwords

-### SSL Configuration
+### SSL configuration

 1. Edit `/root/iam/config/tomcat/server.xml`
-1. For SSL configuration, select the OpenAM port number.
+1. For SSL configuration, select an OpenAM port number.
 The default for this installation is `8443`.
 If you need to change the port number, see `Line 117 and 128`.
-Below is a snippet of the default configuration showing port `8443` on the first and last lines:
+Below is a snippet of the `server.xml` file showing port `8443` on the first and last lines:

     ```xml
     <Connector port="8443" protocol="org.apache.coyote.http11.Http11NioProtocol"